 We have so much zucchini I am trying to find new ways to use it.
 Thankfully, there’s no shortage of Zucchini recipes out there.
 You’ve got your Chocolate Zucchini Muffins and your Crunchy Streusel Zucchini Bread.
-We’re roasting it, turning it into noodles, and adding it to any meal I can think of.
+We’re roasting it, turning it into zoodles, and adding it to any meal I can think of.

 But at the end of the day, I’ll never say no to a fresh homemade loaf of Zucchini Bread!

 You need shredded zucchini and shredded carrots for this recipe.
 Use a food processor with a shredding attachment or grab your hand grater!

 Fold in Veggies and Fruit.
-Fold in the shredded zucchini and carrots along with a can of crushed pineapple and some chopped walnuts.
+Fold in the shredded zucchini and carrots along with a can of crushed pineapple (drained) and some chopped walnuts.

+Bake.
 Pour the batter into prepared loaf pans, bake for 50 minutes, let cool and enjoy!

 Tips & Tricks